coalesceio/databricks-Materialized-View/README.md

 |**Other constraints**|True / False Toggle <br/> Constraints : Text box appear where we can add constraints on selected column<br/>Options<br/>-ColumnName :  From column dropdown we can add columns<br/>-Expected Expression : can give specific Expression<br/>-ON VIOLATION : Two options can be selected from dropdown - Fail Update, Drop Row    |

 ### Schedule Options

-ue
-Schedule Options is available only when Schedule Refresh toggle is Tr
+Schedule Options is available only when Schedule Refresh toggle is True

 | **Option** | **Description** |
 |------------|----------------|